Kinovea/kinovea-docs/source/capture/hardware/webcam.rst

 Other options
 *********************
-Options that are not supported in Kinovea can be modified using the **Device property pages** button.
+Options that are not supported in Kinovea can be modified using the :guilabel:`Device property pages` button.